 This immense impact — and the weighty responsibility that comes with it — means that architects must display a deft combination of courage and humility when designing buildings.
 It is not enough to be a creative exhibitionist; an architect’s job hinges upon their ability to live up to their client’s hopes and expectations, all the while appreciating the influence their structure may have on the lives of whole populations.

-That’s why, when an architect achieve the seemingly impossible – leaving all parties happy — we have to love them for it.
+That’s why, when an architect achieve the seemingly impossible – leaving all parties happy — we can’t help but feel thankful for it.
 For a perfect example, look no further than Frank Gehry’s audacious Guggenheim Bilbao, a built manifestation of architecture’s potential to bring people together, united by their love for a building and its effects on their city.
 “I love the relationship with the clients,” Gehry told NPR in 2015.
 “I love going to Bilbao and people come out and hug me.
 We all need love.
 And it’s nice to get it for doing things like that.”

 The epic challenge of producing such an effect is why many love the practice of architecture in and of itself.
 Humanitarian architecture pioneer Cameron Sinclair wrote about what first made him fall in love with the profession: “I became enamored with the process and the huge hurdles it took to turn a dream to reality.”
 These huge hurdles were navigated by the dozens of architects who designed and delivered A+Award-winning projects of the past five years.
 This year, hundreds more will follow in their footsteps.